 Executive Head Chef David Mc Cann has created a classic yet simple menu all based on locally sourced ingredients; farmhouse cheeses, game from the estate, Irish beef and lamb from local farmers and fresh fish from the west coast.
 There are also some multi-cultural influences and embracing new food trends.

 The restaurant is a fine dining room with high ceilings and splendid chandeliers, wall sized mirrors and heavy drapes.
-Many of the original features including oak paneling, coving and marble fireplaces are of course in situ, while walls have been recovered with antique velour.
-On a sunny May evening the sunlight pours in and sparkles off the chandeliers and glasses, heightening the beauty of the setting.
+Many of the original features including oak panelling, coving and marble fireplaces are of course in situ, while walls have been recovered with antique velour.
+On a sunny Spring evening the sunlight pours in and sparkles off the chandeliers and glasses, heightening the beauty of the setting.

 Petit fours and coffee finished us off, and we had a very pleasant chat with manager Shay about our favourite restaurants and a bit of industry gossip regarding openings, and one or two surprising closures.

-The next moring after a fabulous breakfast we returned to the beautiful walled garden to enjoy the sun before going underground for a relaxing and invigorating massage in the rather beautiful spa.
-We didn't have time to check out the pool, but that's for another visit.
+After the last few months of solitude it is a real treat to eat and stay in such a beautiful place, and we returned in the morning to the beautiful walled garden to enjoy the sun before going underground for a relaxing and invigorating massage in the rather beautiful spa.

-We Irish have become quite partial to weekend breaks and surprisingly we were perhaps the only home-grown couple there; the rest of the guests were mostly American.
-Drormoland is pushing the boat out a bit for a getaway, but this is the stuff of which real memories are made, and a stay here will rermain with you long after the cost is forgotten.
+Drormoland is pushing the boat out a bit for a getaway, but this is the stuff of which real memories are made, and a stay here will remain with you long after the cost is forgotten.
 The late Paolo Tullio always differentiated between cost and value for money; if you feel the need to escape the mundane, and enjoy a bit of splendour, Dromoland has it in spades.